 - Maintain a sense of calm.
 You’re here to help your child, and the best way to do that is to try to remain calm.
 Yes, even when she’s yelling and crying and you’re ready to drag her by the arm and march her to a corner.
 Remember that you’re on the same team, and often, matching her frustration with your own does little to calm her down.
 Perhaps the most difficult piece of advice to follow, trying to stay calm can work wonders, especially since kids feed off of your emotions.

 - Assert authority.
 One of the most important reasons to stand your ground is to protect your child from himself.
 When he’s throwing a tantrum, emotions are flying high, and he needs someone bigger than him to rein in his frustrations.
 Explain what is acceptable and what isn’t (“We do not do that,” “You have no right to hit her,”).
-Most importantly, follow through with your authority and remain consistent.
+Most importantly, follow through and remain consistent.

 - Redirect.
 If possible, redirect your child’s antics to something similar but more appropriate.
 Your son wants to color on the wall?
 Honor the impulse and acknowledge his desire to color, but redirect him to a more appropriate activity, such as coloring on paper or outside with chalk.
 The activity should be similar enough to the initial impulse—don’t suggest playing with a ball when he wanted to color.